feilab-hust/Alpha-LFM/readme.md

 # Usage
-### Components of Alpha-LFM software
+### Structure & Workflow of Alpha-LFM software
-* Tools under this repository are used to generate training data and build physics-aware network for 3D super-resolution reconstruction in LFM.
+* Tools under this repository are used to **generate training data** and **build alpha-net**.
 We provide a user-friendly GUI package for fast network construction, which consists of
   * ***'main.mlapp***: *The main function of Alpha-LFM GUI which includes:*
   	* *‘DataPreparation.mlapp’*：*The sub-function for dataset pre-processing*
 	* *‘NetworkTraining.mlapp’*：*The sub-function for network training*